numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Ground level of a stone tower.
 The upper levels are incomplete, and parts of the structure are magically suspended in the air.
 An ornate rooftop tiled with dragon scales and shells hovers high above.
 * *Wooden bridges to: the north-east (3.
 Peat Mine) and east (1.
 Swamp Port).*

-### 3. Peat Mine

-* Devoid of plantlife.
-* At the northern end of the island, a Peat Golem digs fistfuls of peat from the earth.
-The golem carries the lumps of peat south, across the bridge to 1.
-Swamp Port, where it stacks them to dry.
-The golem repeats this sequence until nightfall.
-* *Wooden bridges to: the east (4.
-Clearing Zone), south (1.
-Swamp Port), and south-west (2.
-Wizard’s Tower).*

 ### Grezell Berch, Human Wizard

 * Weak, nimble, clever.
 * Three spell slots.
 * Wears a necklace of four charms (clay, wood, wax, obsidian).
-The first three charms grant control of golems.
+The first three charms grant control of [Golems].
 The purpose of the fourth charm is unknown.
 * Dressed in a muddy, faded, wizard’s robe and hat.
 * Wants to drain the swamp and extract it’s resources.
 * Claims he wants to establish a school for gifted young wizards.
 * Believes there is a submerged reptilian temple beneath the swamp (true).
+*
+### 3. Peat Mine

+* Devoid of plant life.
+* At the northern end of the island, a [Peat Golem] digs fistfuls of peat from the earth.
+The golem carries the lumps of peat south, across the bridge to 1.
+Swamp Port, where it stacks them to dry.
+The golem repeats this sequence until nightfall.
+* *Wooden bridges to: the east (4.
+Clearing Zone), south (1.
+Swamp Port), and south-west (2.
+Wizard’s Tower).*

 ### 4. Clearing Zone

 * Swamp cedar and giant fungi forest to the south.
 The rest of the island has been cleared.
-* At the south of the island a Swamp Golem pulls an enormous tree out of the ground, carries it to the northern shore, and tosses it into the river.
+* At the south of the island a [Swamp Golem] pulls an enormous tree out of the ground, carries it to the northern shore, and tosses it into the river.
 This sequence repeats all day.
 * To the north, a wide, low pile of uprooted trees and scrub spans the river and forms a crude dam.
 Water still flows through it, but the dam is beginning to have a noticeable effect on the water level in the swamp.
 * *Wooden bridge to: the west (3.
 Peat Mine).
 Stepping stones to: the east (5.
 Gas Farm) and south (6.
 Forest).*